joelclermont/kendo-docs/api/web/timepicker.md

 ### format `String`*(default: h:mm tt)*

  Specifies the format, which is used to format the value of the TimePicker displayed in the input.
+The format also will be used to parse the input.

 ### interval `Number`*(default: 30)*